quaive/quaive.manual/en/workspaces/workspace_overview.rst

 .. image::  images/create-workspace-3.png

 When entering a workspace you can see a set of icons in the coloured vertical bar on the left of the page.
-This is the section navigation of the workspaceand the icons represent the different sections of the workspace.
+This is the section navigation of the workspace and the icons represent the different sections of the workspace.
 Clicking them opens the sidebar, a vertical panel for the selected section.

 .. image::  images/workspace-sections.png